 About the ILPA Private Markets Benchmark Initiative

-A top priority of the ILPA has been to develop a private equity benchmark that accurately and consistently represents the global investible universe and asset class performance for institutional investors.
+A top priority of the ILPA is to provide a private markets benchmark that accurately and consistently represents the investable universe and asset class performance for global, institutional investors.
 In 2012, the ILPA entered into a five-year agreement with Cambridge Associates, a leading institutional advisor and private investments benchmark provider, to jointly construct the ILPA Private Markets Benchmark.
 The combination of Cambridge Associates’ extensive database of performance information and the high rate of ILPA member participation has resulted in a robust benchmark.

 During the initial development of the benchmark, the ILPA gathered a preliminary list of fund holdings from over 100 members.
 This preliminary list represented over 1,800 unique funds and provided the benchmark’s initial building blocks.
 Since then, the list of benchmark funds has increased to over 2,600, representing a significant cross-section of fund commitments made by institutional investors.
 The aggregate performance of these funds is reported in the form of composite reports, characterized by strategy, geography and vintage.